Veiled Chameleon Care Summary

 Breeding Veiled Chameleons

 This is an egg laying species.
 Mating consists of the standard male bobbing his head and the female communicating whether she is receptive or not.
 A receptive female will allow the male to mount her.
-A non receptive female will gape, threaten, and bite the male depending on his instance.
+A non receptive female will gape, threaten, and bite the male depending on his level of insistence.
 If the female is gravid she will take a black color with yellow and blue spots to accompany the unmistakable body language saying she is gravid.

 Gestation after a successful mating is about one month at which time the female will dig a hole to lay her eggs.
 The laying site should be in soil or a sand/soil mixture that will hold its shape.
 The laying receptacle can be a regular flower pot or bin of soil.
 It is important that this bin not be more than around 6” deep.
 The ideal egg laying is where the female has her head just above the ground when she has turned to deposit the eggs in the hole she dug.
 She is looking for a solid surface under the ground (presumably the harder layers under the earth) to lay her eggs against.
 If given “perfect” soil conditions and no “imperfect” hard layer to lay against she will continue to dig which results in a tunneling behavior and the danger of tunnel collapse.
 The behavior of digging deep has been misinterpreted as the desire to dig deep and keepers then fall into the trap of giving the chameleon much deeper bins and that much more to exhaust themselves digging through.